 In order to maximize the value of our product engine and our pipeline, we have raised substantial capital from leading life sciences investors.
 Our founding investor is Third Rock Ventures, LLC.
 Additional investors include Genzyme, and six blue chip investment funds including Brookside Capital, Partner Fund Management and Casdin Capital, LLC.
-As of March 31, 2015, we had approximately \$116 million of cash and cash equivalents.
+As of June 30, 2015, we had approximately \$168.6 million of cash, cash equivalents and marketable securities.